 Wicker Park Fest

-Wicker Park Fest regularly boasts local and national acts that are praised by critics as a reflection of the neighborhood: hip, diverse, and eclectic.
-Festival-goers can expect four stages of live music (including a DJ stage), 30+ artist performances, live fashion shows, a kid’s fest, and beverages by local favorite Goose Island.
+Wicker Park Fest is a music-first festival that regularly boasts local and national acts that are praised by critics as a reflection of the neighborhood: hip, diverse, and eclectic.
+Festival-goers can expect three stages of live music, 30+ artist performances, live fashion shows, a kid’s fest, and beverages from local breweries.

 Square Roots Festival

-With more than 50 acts on the lineup, Square Roots Festival is a gathering of global music that draws artists from Africa, New Zealand, Haiti, Brazil, and beyond.
-Indoor and outdoor stages curate an international soundtrack like no other.
-Combine these beats and rhythms with craft beer, family fun, a craft market, and plenty of food vendors for a full weekend of activity that shows off the eclectic tastes of its Lincoln Square neighborhood.
+With more than 50 acts on the lineup, Square Roots Festival is a global music gathering that draws artists from Africa, New Zealand, Haiti, Brazil, and beyond.
+Combine these beats and rhythms with local beer, family fun, a craft market, and plenty of food vendors for a full weekend of activity that shows off the eclectic tastes of its Lincoln Square neighborhood.